 Keep in mind that cancelling as a host comes with additional consequences.

-- You’ll get with an an automated review that will be posted to your listing’s profile showing that you have canceled one of your reservations.
+- You’ll get hit with an automated review that will be posted to your listing’s profile showing that you have canceled one of your reservations.
 These cannot be removed, though you are allowed to write a public response to explain the situation.

 - If you cancel on the day of check-in or later, guests can leave a public review on your listing’s profile.